J. H. Conradie

 Johannes Hendrik Conradie (13 March 1897 – 12 August 1966) was a South African politician, advocate, and judge who was a Speaker of Parliament of South Africa.

 Studies

 He studied at the University of Cape Town, Trinity College, Cambridge.
 He graduated with a Master of Arts at UCT and a Bachelor of Arts and a Bachelor of Laws at Cambridge.

 Career

-Johannes Conradie was a Queen's Counsel and started his career as an advocate in Cape Town, South Africa.
-Over time he developed a keen interest in politics and became a member of parliament for Gordonia from 26 May 1938 to 31 December 1960.
-In 1951 he became Speaker of Parliament of South Africa and stayed in that position for 10 years from 19 January 1951 to 30 December 1960.
+Conradie was a Queen's Counsel and started his career as an advocate in Cape Town, South Africa.
+He became a member of parliament for Gordonia from 26 May 1938 to 31 December 1960.
+In 1951 he became Speaker of the House of Assembly and stayed in that position for 10 years from 19 January 1951 to 30 December 1960.

 He then became Judge President of the Supreme Court of South Africa's South West Africa Division in Windhoek as from 1 January 1961.
-Dr. David Gideon Conradie, a cousin or J.H.
+David Gideon Conradie, a cousin of J.H.
 Conradie, succeeded him in death when he died in Pretoria, Gauteng, South Africa on 30 September 1967.